gkaguirrelab/transparentTrack/README.md

 # transparentTrack
-code to analyze pupil size and eye position in IR video
+code to analyze pupil size and gaze location in IR video of the eye